carwow/terraform-provider-hirefire/docs/resources/application.md

 The following arguments are supported:

 - `account_id` - (required) The ID of the account this application belongs to.
-- `name` - (required) The name of the HireFire application.
-(It doesn't need to match the Heroku application name.)
+- `name` - (required) The name of the application as registered with Heroku.
 - `custom_domain` - (optional) The custom domain of the Heroku application, if any is being used.
 - `logplex_drain_token` - (optional) The Heroku drain token, if using Logplex